There Is So Much You Can Do With Bandanas!

 This pretty red and blue version was found on Pots and Pins.

 This star bandana quilt is from Sew in Peace.
 It doesn’t appear to be made from actual bandanas but it easily could be!

 There are so many ways to make a lovely quilt from bandanas.
 Choose one or two colors and let the bandana print pattern be the star, like in this tablecloth from Martha Stewart.

 Combine bandanas of many colors for a scrappy look.

 Change up how the bandanas are pieced together.
 Use the bandanas whole or cut them into pieces.

-Change up the overall shape, too.
+Consider altering the overall shape, too.
 Sew several small bandanas end to end for a table runner, or sew several into a square or rectangle for a tablecloth or bed quilt.

-Make a baby sized quilt, a king size, or any size in between.
+Make a baby-sized quilt, a king-size, or any size in between.